Jackie Hill Perry

-Jackie Hill Perry (née Jackie Hill, born June 21, 1989) is an American poet, writer, and hip hop artist who initially garnered popularity for her performances of spoken word pieces such as "My Life as a Stud", "A Poem About Weed", and "Jig-a-Boo" at the Passion 4 Christ Movement (P4CM).
+Jackie Hill Perry (née Jackie Hill, born June 21, 1989) is an American poet, writer, hip hop artist and Christian influencer.
+She initially garnered popularity for her performances of Christian spoken word pieces.
 She has written for various Christian ministry organizations, such as The Resurgence and John Piper's Desiring God, on the topic of Christianity and homosexuality.
 She signed to the Portland, Oregon-based Christian hip hop label Humble Beast in January 2014, and released her debut album on November 4, 2014, available both commercially and for free.
-Hill married fellow spoken word artist Preston Perry in March 2014; the couple currently has four children.
+Hill married fellow spoken word artist Preston Perry in March 2014; the couple currently have four children.

-An encounter with sexual abuse as a child contributed to the confusion over her gender identity she faced while growing up, and Jackie Hill Perry at age seventeen discovered that she was a lesbian.
-She lived a life of sexual promiscuity and struggled with drug and pornography addiction, until her conversion to Christianity in 2008.
-Her self-proclaimed status as a former lesbian has sparked controversy, with many gay rights activists stating that sexual orientation cannot be changed and that Jackie Hill Perry's experience lend credence to the idea of conversion therapy.
-Jackie Hill Perry, however, maintains her belief that God can transform lives and that he empowers believers to resist temptation.

 Biography

 Early life (birth to 2008)

 Jackie Hill Perry was born Jackie Hill on June 21, 1989, in St. Louis.
 She was raised without a father in her home and experienced sexual abuse at the age of five.
 Hill attended church until she was ten.
 She said an encounter with sexual abuse, school bullying and a lack of attention from boys contributed to her struggle with gender confusion.
-Since the age of four, Hill thought she should have been born a boy, and at age six she started imitating male tendencies, such as standing up to use the toilet.

 At age 17, she started pursuing multiple serial relationships with other women.
 Hill's second girlfriend suggested that she become a stud, a woman who takes a masculine role in a lesbian relationship.
 Hill began to gain attention from girls when she assumed the stud role, explaining that "I was never the 'cute chick' but when I became a stud, it seemed like every girl wanted me.
 I would be in straight clubs and have girls throwing themselves at me.
 For a girl that's insecure and craves to feel loved, that was like a drug for me."

-Hill Perry abused drugs and became addicted to pornography.
 In October 2008, she converted to Christianity.